 Original Research Article

-A note on the typification of Myrsine semiserrata Wall.
-(Primulaceae)
+A note on the typification of Myrsine semiserrata (Primulaceae)

 ABSTRACT

-Myrsine semiserrata was described by Wallich in Roxburgh’s Flora Indica based on the materials collected by him from Nepal.
-The species was first collected by Wallich while he was travelling through different parts of Nepal.
-Herbarium specimens were studied from different herbaria across the globe.
+Myrsine semiserrata Wall., was described by Wallich in Roxburgh’s Flora Indica based on the materials collected by him from Nepal.Herbarium specimens were studied from different herbaria across the globe.
 In the country different herbaria like ARUN, ASSAM, BSD, CAL, DD, Llyod Botanic Garden herbarium, Guwahati University herbarium were visited to record the morphological variations present in the species.
 This work deals with detailed morphological study and also all the available materials collected by Wallich is studied and explained.
-A lectotype has been selected here for M. semiserrata.
+A lectotype has been designated here for M. semiserrata.

 Keywords: India, Lectotype, morph-variation, Nepal, polygamodioeceous.